Pointwise differentiability of higher order for sets

 { \hypertarget C{} \begin{citing} [Theorem~C, see \ref{corollary:approx_implies_pt}] Suppose $\vdim$ is an integer, $2 \leq \vdim \leq \adim$, $S \in \grass \adim \vdim$, $V$~is an $\vdim$ dimensional stationary integral varifold in $\rel^\adim$, and $A = \spt \| V \|$.

 Then $A$ is strongly pointwise differentiable of every positive integer order at $\mathscr{H}^\vdim$ almost all $a \in A \cap S$. \end{citing} }

 In \ref{example:hesitate_to_vanish} an example is constructed that shows that Theorem~\hyperlink CC constitutes a regularity property of integral varifolds setting the stationary case apart of that of bounded mean curvature and no boundary, see \ref{remark:better_than_c2}.
 As far as pointwise differentiability is concerned, it relies on ``local maximum estimates'' for subsolutions to the Laplace equation on varifolds by Michael and Simon \cite[3.4]{MR0344978} and the general principle that control in an approximate sense tends to entail control in an integral sense in the presence of an elliptic partial differential equation.
-This principle was first discovered by Sch{\"a}tzle in \cite[Theorem 3.1]{MR2472179} and was since used by author in \cite[5.2]{snulmenn.c2} and jointly with Kolasi{\'n}ski in \cite[9.2]{kol-men:decay.v2}.
+This principle was first discovered by Schätzle in \cite[Theorem 3.1]{MR2472179} and was since used by author in \cite[5.2]{snulmenn.c2} and jointly with Kolasiński in \cite[9.2]{MR3625810}.
 Its present implementation in \ref{lemma:zero} using Michael and Simon's result is considerably simpler than previous approaches.
-Strong pointwise differentiability then follows using a result of Kolasi{\'n}ski and the author \cite[10.4]{kol-men:decay.v2} which relies on Almgren's multiple valued functions from \cite{MR1777737}.
+Strong pointwise differentiability then follows using a result of Kolasiński and the author \cite[10.4]{MR3625810} which relies on Almgren's multiple valued functions from \cite{MR1777737}.